 The 1920s saw great strides in production techniques, especially in industries like automobiles.
 The production line enable economies of scale and great increases in production.
 However, demand for buying expensive cars and consumer goods were struggling to keep up.
 Therefore, towards the end of the 1920s many firms were struggling to sell all their production.
 This caused some of the disappointing profit results which precipitated falls in share prices.

 Rapid growth in Real GDP during the 1920s, couldn’t be maintained

 In 1929, there were already warning signs from the economy with falling car sales, lower steel production and a slowdown in housing construction.
 However, despite these warning signs, people still kept buying shares.

-Note: If the question was – What Caused the Great Depression? the answer would be slightly different.
-This is because some believe the Stock market crash was only partly to blame for the Great Depression (although a significant factor in precipitating it.)
+Note: If the question was – What caused the Great Depression? the answer would be slightly different.
+This is because some believe the Stock market crash was only partly to blame for the Great Depression (although it was a significant factor in precipitating it.)

 - Economics of the 1920s at Economics Help

 - How does the stock market affect the economy?